monkoose/DoNe/README.md

-The plugin can work without dependencies, but if you want to get lsp documentation and completions for external libraries in ".internal" directory you need to install this dependencies and invoke `DoNe annotations` command.
+The plugin can work without dependencies, but if you want to get lsp documentation and completions for external libraries in ".internal" directory you need to install this dependencies and invoke `DoNe annotate` command.
 To run remote actions `curl` and `ss` utils should be installed (most Linux distros and MacOS have them by default).

 Make sure luarocks is using 5.1 lua version